xocolatl-aficionado/Quizzeria/docs/Team Processes/Team_Processes.md

 ## Testing

 - codesandbox.io wil be used to test code so that everyone can ensure their code runs uniformly w/o local issues.
+- Mocha unit tests will be added to ensure the developers tasks are working properly at the same time it is not breaking any previous implementations.

 ## Deployment

 - codesandbox.io can be used to 'deliver' code so that
-- Devs can use the link to attach to the PR to prove working code and
+- Devs can use the link to attach to the PR to prove working code
 - The marker can use a url to test the final product and see the code.

 ## Deadlines